Stop and Wait ARQ

 Stop and Wait for ARQ (Automatic Repeat Request)

-The above 3 problems are resolved by Stop and Wait for ARQ (Automatic Repeat Request) that does both error col and flow control.
+The above 3 problems are resolved by Stop and Wait for ARQ (Automatic Repeat Request) that does both error control and flow control.

 1. Time Out: